 No, I don’t think there is.
 Which is yet another reason why I find the appeal to the “Problem of Evil” as an attack on Christian and Jewish theism not just deeply irrational (which it is), but morally abhorrent.
 Those attempting to wield this rhetorical cudgel are attempting to drive a wedge between people and the ultimate and only source of real, eternal and transcendent meaning.
 That would be God.
-That is to say, the philosophical materialist or other skeptic who strives through dissuading people from faith in God is strives to dissuade them from embracing the only real source of ultimate meaning, while simultaneously assigning to the suffering and pain in life the sole, deciding significance in weighing the question of meaning and of the essential moral valence of the universe (is life good, is God good).
+That is to say, the philosophical materialist or other skeptic who strives through dissuading people from faith in God is striving, consciously or not, to dissuade them from embracing the only real source of ultimate meaning, while simultaneously assigning to the suffering and pain in life the sole, deciding significance in weighing the question of meaning and of the essential moral valence of the universe (is life good, is God good).
 As if pain and good were necessarily incompatible.

 We all know this is untrue and the honest among us admit it.
 The Peterson quote used above comes from Beyond Order: 12 More Rules for Life, specifically the point in the book where the question of meaning is discussed.
 The key point he makes in the chapter is that facing the difficult, frightening, painful thing, with the possibility of real failure, real loss, real pain, is necessary for life in the world (as it currently is) to be meaningful.
 That is a profound theological truth, in addition to a psychological one.
 It is closely related to the point Satan makes in the first verses of Job.
 Good that we know will always be rewarded, always be protected, is no good at all.
 It is pure self-interest with no motivation going beyond personal well-being.
 Good that is done, held in the heart and lived in the face of pain, loss and suffering, that is the real Good, the Good that defies evil and perdures in its face.
 These possibilities, if not actualities of evil, are absolutely necessary for the Good to be realized in the world as it is.